Growing Emotional Intelligence

 According to research by Dr Tasha Eurich, 95 percent of people believe that they're self-aware, but only about 10 to 15 percent of us really are.
 What that means is that only 10 -15% of us are likely to have an accurate view of our own EQ.

 Logically therefore for most of us to build EQ, honest feedback from the people around us is essential.
-And here in lies another big challenge.
-A lack of EQ increases the chances of us being too self-assured, ignorant or emotionally insecure to ask for meaningful feedback about our mindsets and behaviours from anyone.
+And herein lies another big challenge.
+A lack of EQ increases the chances of us being too self-assured, ignorant, or emotionally insecure to ask for meaningful feedback about our mindsets and behaviours from anyone.

 Even if we do see the need and find the courage to ask for objective insights to ourselves, we often struggle with emotional barriers that cause us to resist hearing the truth.
 Take for example the overwhelming need so many people have to be accepted, and the serious threat to acceptance criticism can at times feel.